 The following strategies can be used in the Williams Libraries catalog and other library catalogs, such Williams WorldCat (a catalog of the holdings of over 10,000 libraries in the U.S. and around the world) and HathiTrust Digital Library (a database of digitized books from library collections).

 To search by title, you need to have a known title in mind.
 See the bibliographies listed in reference sources and be sure to mine the bibliographies of class readings and other materials you find to identify relevant titles of primary sources.

 Memoirs, speeches, writings, or correspondence of a person can be found by doing a Browse search by author using the name (last name first) of the person.

 Papers of a governing body or an organization can also be searched as an author

-Usually, library catalog records have at least one subject heading describing the general topic of the book, video, or other material.
+Usually, catalog records have at least one subject heading describing the general topic of the book, video, or other material.
 Subject headings can be subdivided to indicate further topical breakdown, geographical location, time period, or the form of the composition.
-Some of the form subdivisions that indicate the item is a primary source include:
+Some of the form subdivisions that indicate the items is a primary source include:

 Personal narratives: first person accounts of a particular event or time period

 Biography: may be autobiography or biography